 Wild Turkey Tail Mushrooms

-I have been watching with much interest since 2008 when the FDA first funded Bastre University in California with Two Million dollars to do research for a variety of different cancers using the Turkey Tail mushroom (Trametes versicolor) and then again 2012 with another $5.4 million to zero in on the potential benefit for just Breast Cancer in woman & Prostrate Cancer in men.
+I have been watching with much interest since 2008 when the FDA first funded Bastre University in California with Two Million dollars to do research for a variety of different cancers using the Turkey Tail mushroom (Trametes versicolor) and then again 2012 with another $5.4 million to zero in on the potential benefit for just Breast Cancer in woman & Prostate Cancer in men.
 And to follow are some links to that research & completed clinical trials for you to check out on your own to help you decide if Turkey Tail could be of benefit to you.

 Now that you have done some of your own research, let me share with you some of my thoughts and conclusions on the subject while doing my own research since seeing and sharing the news about the FDA funding the research back in 2008 & 2012 to Bastre University for which we posted on our Facebook page in 2012.